yoichi/openpr/README.md

 ## Requirement

-* local repository (remote "origin" points to GitHub or Bitbucket)
+* local repository (its remote points to GitHub or Bitbucket)
 * Python 2.7 or Python 3
 * git